crwolff/scantailor-pdf/BUILDING.md

 - `BUILD_SHARED_LIBS` [ON]: If turned off, creates a static build of Scan Tailor PDF.
 Only Windows in combination with MinGW is currently supported.
 - `BUILD_QT_TOOLS` [OFF]: Build all QT Tools (Assistant, Designer, windeployqt etc.) and not just Linguist, which is required to compile the translations for Scan Tailor PDF.
+- `ST_PERL_PATH` []: Only unsed under Windows with MSVC.
+Absolute path to where the perl executable is located.
+If you do not have perl in your `PATH` environment, set this.
 - `BUILD_INSTALLER` [OFF]: Option to build the installer.
 Only works under Windows.
 - `CMAKE_BUILD_TYPE` [Release]: Set release type.
 Other options include `MinSizeRel`, `RelWithDebInfo`, and `Debug`.